solidusjs/vagrant-solidus/README.md

 ### Windows

-In you are using Windows, additional steps are required.
-First, make sure you have the latest VirtualBox and Vagrant versions.

-Installing this Vagrant plugin will increase files watching performances:
+In you are using Windows, installing this Vagrant plugin will increase files watching performances:

 ```
 $ vagrant plugin install wdm
 ```

-Next, make sure you run the `vagrant` commands in a Command Prompt **as administrator**.
-Your sites will need symbolic links, which are only available for administrators.

 ### Up!